Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Reduction

-\begin{proof} The uncertain segments in $T_j$ leave at least one of $B_{j1},B_{j2}$ and $B_{j3}$ uncovered, let it be $B_{j1}$.
+\begin{proof} The uncertain segments in $T_j$ leave at least one of $B_{j1},B_{j2}$ and $B_{j3}$ uncovered, wlog, let it be $B_{j1}$.
 The interval $B_{j1}$ has to be covered using the uncertain segments of $S$.
-Recall that $B_{j1}$ corresponds to one of the vertices $v_1$.
-All the edges incident on $v_1$ are required to choose $v_1$, otherwise, some part of the interval $B_{j1}$ would remain uncovered. \end{proof}
+All the edges incident on $\lambda_1$ are required to choose $\lambda_1$, otherwise, some part of the interval $B_{j1}=\alpha(\lambda_1)$ would remain uncovered. \end{proof}

 To construct an assignment from the choices of uncertain segments $S$ we do as follows.
 Consider any clause $B_j$.
 Lemma \ref{lemma:literalchoice} gives a $k \in \{1,2,3 \}$ such that a vertex in $G_{i_k}$ is chosen by all its incident edges.
 If the vertex is in $P_{i_k}$, set $x_{i_k} = 1$, otherwise set $x_{i_k}$ to be 0.